owclarke/Verilog-Sequence-Detector/README.md

 # Verilog-Sequence-Detector
 This program can be targeted to a Basys3 board with Artix-7 architure and can detect the amount of times a pattern of bits occurs when generated from a Linear-Feedback Shift Register.
+In order to run the project, download the ZIP files to get access to the src files.

 The purpose of this Assignment was to build upon the design concept of “off-the-shelf” modules that were completed in previous assignments to build a Sequence Detector.
 By building different